ImgBotApp/InternetNL/detail/smtp-tls/cert-hostname-match-FAIL_en.md

-the hostname of the mail server does not match the certificate:
+hostname of mail server does not match certificate:
 hostname: {{hostmatch_failed}}
 domains on the certificate: {{hostmatch_accepted}}